All Episodes

 It is ground zero here for the unions, the money laundering operation that state and federal public union employees are for the Democrat Party.

-McGyver News Service out of Wisconsin, out of Milwaukee, get this while Milwaukee Public School Board members publicly bemoan the impact of pending state funding cuts.
+MacIver News Service out of Wisconsin, out of Milwaukee, get this, while Milwaukee public school board members publicly bemoan the impact of pending state funding cuts, the MacIver News Services learned that Milwaukee Public Service or public schools gave nearly $20,000 to the ACLU this school year.

 Thanks to the ACLU, Milwaukee schools are teaching kids to make puppets and t-shirts to identify social issues.

-The funds go toward a program that promotes community engagement to confront civic apathy by identifying community social issues of concern, planning ways to address them through public art, and honing their skills in speaking, writing and visual art, puppetry, and theater.
+The funds go toward a program that promotes community engagement to confront civic apathy by identifying community social issues of concern, planning ways to address them through public art, and honing their skills in speaking, writing, and visual art, puppetry, and theater.

 Meanwhile, two-thirds of the students in the eighth grade in Wisconsin schools can't even read at an acceptable level.